-QP1 Enhance the experience of patients with Learning Disabilities and / or Autism by making reasonable adjustments which are personal to the individual QP2 Being outstanding for safety - at the forefront nationally of implementing the NHS Patient Safety Strategy within

-- QP3 Ensuring excellence in our maternity services, delivering safer maternity care. - QP4 Ensuring excellence in Infection Prevention and Control to support delivery of safe care across all clinical services
+QP1 Enhance the experience of patients with Learning Disabilities and / or Autism by making reasonable adjustments which are personal to the individual QP2 Being outstanding for safety - at the forefront nationally of implementing the NHS Patient Safety Strategy within a 'just' safety culture.
+QP3 Ensuring excellence in our maternity services, delivering safer maternity care.
+QP4 Ensuring excellence in Infection Prevention and Control to support delivery of safe care across all clinical services